 They say the whole is only as good as the sum of its parts.
 The same is true of the Connecticut Resource Conservation & Development Area.
 Our staff members are the driving force behind our work.
 Please get in touch if we can help you in any way.

-Jeanne is a graduate of government studies at Clark University in Worcester, a three year Scholarship at the Lyme Academy of Fine Arts, an M.S. in Geography- Community Planning from Central CT State University, and University of Akron’s Land Use Planning Seminar in the Netherlands.
-Jeanne is also an accredited planner with the American Institute of Certified Planning.
-She also has received FEMA ICS certification through EMI, Economic Development Certification through CEDAS -CTDECD, and numerous certifications in Transportation and Freight Planning through FHWA.
+Jeanne has B.A. in government studies from Clark University in Worcester, an M.S. in Geography- Community Planning from Central CT State University, as well as post graduate studies with the University of Akron’s Planning Department in the Netherlands.
+Jeanne is an accredited planner with the American Institute of Certified Planning (AICP) and also received FEMA ICS certification through EMI, economic development certification through CEDAS/CTDECD, as well as numerous FHWA certifications in Transportation and Freight Planning.

-Time away from CTRC&D, Jeanne will be found reading, writing, bicycling, painting, composing music, hiking or relaxing with family & friends, hopefully during summers sunsets at the family camp.
+In her time away from CTRC&D, Jeanne enjoys writing, travel, painting, composing music, gardening, hiking or relaxing with family & friends, often while enjoying summer sunsets at the family camp.

 Agricultural Programs Director

 Amanda is passionate about working with Connecticut farms to help them stay innovative and sustainable, so they can continue operating in Connecticut.
 She has been employed by the CT RC&D since 2005 where she began working for the award winning Connecticut Environmental Review Team Program.